A burn is damage to the skin and sometimes to the underlying tissues. Burns are labeled by the depth and amount of damage to the skin:

 - Store chemicals and cleaners in a locked cabinet.

-- Children younger than one year can sustain partial-thickness burns from hot seat belt straps or buckles in car seats.
+- Children younger than 1 year can sustain partial-thickness burns from hot seat belt straps or buckles in car seats.
 Make sure car seats are not hot before putting a child in the seat.
 If you park in the sun, cover the seat with a towel.

 This content is reviewed regularly and is updated when new and relevant evidence is made available.
 This information is neither intended nor implied to be a substitute for professional medical advice.
 Always seek the advice of your physician or other qualified health provider prior to starting any new treatment or with questions regarding a medical condition.